nychealth/EH-dataportal/content/data-stories/flooding-and-health/index.md

 ### Ida’s extreme rainfall broke records and flooded basement apartments

-When Hurricane Ida hit New York City in September 2021, rain fell faster than it could drain away through stormwater infrastructure.
+When Hurricane Ida hit New York City in September 2021, rain fell faster than it could drain away through storm water infrastructure.
 This caused unprecedented inland flooding, especially in low-lying areas and basement apartments.
 Unlike the flooding that happened during Sandy, which mostly affected coastal areas, <span style="font-weight: bold;">rainfall (or pluvial) flooding</span> can happen anywhere in the city.

 - Nine inches of rain fell at an unprecedented rate per hour.